-Thunderstorms were brewing on Monday afternoon when Christian and I drove into Malheur.
+Thunderstorms were brewing on Monday afternoon when my friend and I drove into Malheur.
 We stopped by a pond on 205 for Black Terns and Wilson's Phalaropes, continued south for the Burrowing Owl, and stopped at the very dry Narrows.

 At Malheur headquarters the thunder really started rumbling so we drove up to the Center Patrol Road to watch the storm roll through.

 Once things calmed down we drove back down Sodhouse Lane, past a flighty flock of White-faced Ibises.

 We continued on south to Page Springs Campground and settled in for a pleasantly dry evening spent listening to what I think was a Common Poorwill calling.
 Let me know if I'm wrong:

 In the morning a magpie was strolling around the grass near our tent, plucking juicy worms from the ground.

 After making coffee and packing up we checked out P Ranch and Frenchglen before heading back to HQ.